 Hurt Due to an Unsafe Premises?

-A Newport Premises Liability Lawyer Can Recover Compensation for You
+A Newport Premises Liability Lawyer Can Help Recover Compensation

 Anyone can slip and fall.
 Accidents happen all the time, and bad luck might see you suffering from a minor — or maybe even a major — injury.
 However, oftentimes, a slip and fall accident is not your fault.
 Premises liability law in Tennessee states that a property owner has a duty to maintain his or her property, clear it of hazards and inform any visitors or tenants of unsafe conditions.
 If you were hurt on a dangerous premises due to the negligence of the owner(s), then you can sue for damages.